pat-ulysses/Fetal_Health_Classification_with_Decision-Tree_and_Random-Forest/README.md

 # Fetal Health Classification Using Decision Trees and Random Forest

 This project applies machine learning techniques to classify fetal health status based on cardiotocographic measurements.
-It was developed as part of the **Machine Learning with Python** module in the **Bangkit 2024** program.
+It was developed as part of the final project of the **Data Modelling with Python** class.

 ## 📊 Project Overview